Foods to Fuel Your Brain

 Spinach and Other Leafy Greens

 Turn back time with leafy greens.
-A recent study showed that people who ate three servings a day had the brain function of someone five years younger.
+A recent study showed that people who ate nearly one and half servings a day had the brain function of someone 11 years younger compared to those who consumed less than one serving per day over the course of five years.
 Salads and sandwiches are easy options, or try Ellie Krieger's lighter creamed spinach.

-The omega fats found in salmon have been shown to boost brain development, improve function and decrease inflammation.
-Salmon Kebobs are a light weeknight meal that will please the brains and the bellies around your table.
+The EPA (eicosapentaenoic acid ) and DHA (docosahexaenoic acid) omega-3 fats found in salmon have been shown to boost brain development and improve its function.
+Both EPA and DHA are found in all cells of the body and have been shown to have anti-inflammatory functions.
+Turn salmon into a light weeknight meal that will please the brains and the bellies around your table.

 Get the Recipe: Salmon Kebobs with Quinoa and Grapefruit Salad

-Skip the chips and grab some berries during exam time.
+Skip the chips and grab some berries for a snack or dessert.
 The antioxidants found in raspberries, blueberries, strawberries and cherries are linked to improved short-term memory.
 Try Giada's Raspberry-Vanilla Smoothie instead of your usual midnight snack.

 Get the Recipe: Raspberry-Vanilla Smoothie

-Get the Recipe: Old-fashioned Avena Oatmeal Breakfast Smoothies
+Get the Recipe: Healthy Cherry Almond Oatmeal Smoothie

 Broccoli is full of fiber and immunity-boosting vitamins C and E. People who eat more cruciferous vegetables show slower mental decline.
 Raw broccoli is great, but we love the nutty taste of roasted broccoli.